laurenbrabbin/MakersBnB/README.md

 ## Engineering Project I (Makersbnb)

-This week you will:
+I completed the task of building a Airbnb clone as part of my first team engineering project during the 5th week of the Makers bootcamp.
+This web application that allows users to list spaces they have available, and to hire spaces for the night

-1. Learn to work and communicate effectively as part of a team to build a web application.
+During this week I learnt:

-2. Learn to break down projects into tasks and assign them to pairs.
+1. to work and communicate effectively as part of a team to build a web application.
-3. Learn to use agile ceremonies to organise your work and improve your processes.
+2. to break down projects into tasks/tickets and assign them to pairs/an individual.
-4. Learn to use the developer workflow to plan, implement and peer-review features.
+3. use agile ceremonies to organise your work and improve your processes.

-## Project specification
+4. use the developer workflow to plan, implement and peer-review features.

-We would like a web application that allows users to list spaces they have available, and to hire spaces for the night.
-Here are the must haves:
+## Application features
 1. Any signed-up user can list a new space.
 2. Users can list multiple spaces.
 3. Users should be able to name their space, provide a short description of the space, and a price per night.